Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-4.md

 Yo what's good, guys?
 What amazing project you guys are working on?
 In the previous part we built the link to the past, aka commit history.
-Currently, in our implementation we are just storing only the single tree (or the root directory) but the git also stores all the sub-directories in the root directory or the directory in which the `.git` file has been initialized.
+Currently, in our implementation we are just storing only the singletree (or the root directory) but the git also stores all the sub-directories in the root directory or the directory in which the `.git` file has been initialized.